pbaker321/Whats-Cooking/README.md

 ## UX

-The aim of the website is a specific recipe finder based on the user entering up to three details.
+The aim of the website is a recipe finder based on the user entering up to three details.
+The more specific the user is the better results will return.

-This will give the user an easier way to find recipes based on their needs
+This will give the user an easier way to find recipes based on their needs and wants

 ### Target Users